 Make It a Part of the Culture

 Make your workers aware that safety plays an important part in company culture.
 You don’t have to provide workers with monetary incentives, but it’s important to point out those who wear the right gear and use the appropriate equipment to serve as role models.
+Invest in your employees through OSHA 10 online training, which will enable them to uphold OSHA compliance and minimize the risk for workplace hazards before they pose a problem.
 Plenty of owners and managers lead by example, always having their helmet on when on-site, for example.

 Create a Resource